 Our recipe for a fantastic food festival?
-Top Chefs and Grammy winners, combined with several thousand slices of deep dish pizza.
+Top Chefs and Grammy winners, combined with several thousand tasting servings of Chicago favorite bites.

-New dates and exciting new elements to the 33rd annual Taste of Chicago add to the tradition of celebrating Chicago's culinary community.
-Taste will run at a later date in 2013, Wednesday through Sunday, July 10-14.
-And with the city's celebrated status as a dining destination, the Celebrity Chef du Jour and Pop Up program that debuted last year will return and amp up the foodie focus even more.
+Exciting new elements to the 33rd annual Taste of Chicago add to the tradition of celebrating Chicago's culinary community.
+With the city's renowned status as a dining destination, the Celebrity Chef du Jour and Pop Up program that debuted last year will return and amp up the foodie focus even more.

-In addition to the rows and rows of food vendor booths set up daily, you'll find some newer twists on the Taste menu including trendy Pop Up restaurant booths, local food trucks and three-course, sit-down dining experiences.
+In addition to the rows and rows of food vendor booths set up daily, you'll find some newer twists on the Taste menu including 12 Pop Up restaurants setting up booths for just one or two days, local food trucks and three-course, sit-down dining experiences.

 For the first time ever this summer, food trucks will be welcome at Taste of Chicago and they'll be serving up fresh eats at each evening's concert at Petrillo Music Shell.
 Stay tuned for details on which ones will be parked on site.